 A ductogram, or galactogram, can help diagnose the cause of nipple discharge.
 Most nipple discharges are the result of an injury, infection, or benign growth.
 When these discharges are red or brownish-red they might be cancerous.
 If the discharge is milky or clear green, cancer is unlikely.

 In a ductogram, a micro thin tube is placed into the end of the duct at the nipple.
 With the help of contrast material, an X-ray image is created that will show any growth inside the duct.

-Breast Cancer gene 1 (BRCA1) or Breast Cancer Gene 2 (BRCA2) gene mutation tests
+Breast Cancer Gene 1 (BRCA1) or Breast Cancer Gene 2 (BRCA2) Gene Mutation Tests

 This is a test in which a small bit of tissue is removed and studied under a microscope.
 Biopsies are virtually painless and rapid results can be obtained from a well-run lab.
-Changes in cells, such as the size of the nuclei or speed of cell division, can indicate they are malignant.
-The pathologist carefully records anything abnormal as this information can help determine the cancer treatment.
+Changes in cells, such as the size of the nuclei or speed of cell division, can indicate whether they are malignant.
+The pathologist carefully records anything abnormal as this information can help determine appropriate cancer treatment.

 Three kinds of biopsies together form the gold standard for tissue evaluation:

-- A surgical (or “open”) biopsy is when a surgeon removes part (incisional biopsy) of all (excisional biopsy, wide local excision, or lumpectomy) of a lump for evaluation under a microscope.
+- Surgical (or “open”) biopsy is when a surgeon removes part (incisional biopsy) of all (excisional biopsy, wide local excision, or lumpectomy) of a lump for evaluation under a microscope.
 If the lump is small or hard to locate by touch, the surgeon may use a procedure called stereotactic wire localization to map out a route to the mass prior to the surgery.